Rachmanin0xFF/physics-book/The Long, Long Road to Lattice QCD.md

 RLRRLRLRRLRRLRLRRLRLRRLRRLRLRRLRRLRLRRLRLRRLRRLRLRRLRLR
 ...
 ```
 Okay, this is *especially* nonsensical now, but it's a little less boring.
 The latter strings in the sequence have some sort of pattern, but it's not as straightforward as you might initially assume.
-Furthermore, look at what happens to the ratio of `R` to `L` as you continue this process:
+Furthermore, look at what happens to the ratio of `R` to `L` as this process continues:
 ![[lsystemphi.png]]
 Slowly, the R:L ratio approaches 1.61803... — $\phi$, the "golden ratio".
 Somehow, this incredibly simple action had an irrational number hidden inside!